+Calculate nitrous oxide flux from sorghum cropping systems in the Great Plains

 Background and Objectives

 Nitrous oxide (N2O) emissions from grain sorghum has recently been identified as a critical research gap that is limiting the life cycle assessment for grain sorghum.
 Recent changes in the life cycle assessment of corn has resulted in grain sorghum appearing to be less favorable to corn.
-Study sites have been established in Colby, KS, and Goodwell, OK, to quantify nitrous oxide emissions from grain sorghum.
+Study sites have been established in Colby, KS and Goodwell, OK to quantify nitrous oxide emissions from fields/plots planted with grain sorghum.

 The primary objectives of this coding project are to 1) Import a large data stream of N2O gas sample measurements, 2) perform a linear regression analysis over the time sequence (0 min, 15 min, 30 min, and 45 min) to determine the slope, 3) calculate R2, Critical T and T-Stat values, 4) compare T values to assess if slope is different from zero, 5) to calculate the daily and cumulative N2O flux, and 6) Organize them by plot/treatment and time sampled into a new .csv file.
 The code will need to take into account that some slopes will result in negative values which should be changed to zeros to calculate for the flux.